Subjects within this Post

 in 2017

-a small enclave of stately 19th century Chicago homes
+A small enclave of stately 19th century Chicago homes

-located on Diversey Parkway. - Urban Remains
+located on Diversey Parkway. - Urban Remains (scroll down)

 Follow my next post called